mahmoud-abuaysheh/10PH-DVFL/glioma/README.md

 This folder contains the code for the Glioma experiment reported in:

-> **10PH-DVFL: A Decoupled Vertical Federated Learning Architecture for Privacy-Preserving Multimodal Personalized Medicine**
+> **10PH-DVFL: A Decoupled Vertical Federated Learning Architecture for Privacy-Preserving Multimodal Precision Health (10P-Health)**

 ---